 Enovis to Participate in Investor Conferences in November

 Wilmington, DE, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Enovis™ Corporation (NYSE: ENOV), an innovation-driven, medical technology growth company, today announced that it will participate in two investor conferences in November.
+28, 2022 (GLOBE NEWSWIRE) -- Enovis™ Corporation ENOV, an innovation-driven, medical technology growth company, today announced that it will participate in two investor conferences in November.

 On Tuesday, November 8, Chris Hix, CFO, and Ben Berry, incoming CFO, will participate in the Credit Suisse 31st Annual Healthcare Conference in Rancho Palos Verdes, CA.